Tui Kamikamica: 2020

 Kamikamica only made five appearances for Melbourne in the 2020 NRL season.
 He did not feature in the club's finals campaign or their 2020 NRL Grand Final victory over Penrith.

 2021

 He played a total of 22 games for Melbourne in the 2021 NRL season as they claimed the Minor Premiership.
 He played in both finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.

 2022

 Kamikamica played for Fiji in the 2022 Pacific Test against PNG at Campbelltown Stadium, his first international appearance since 2019.
+Kamikamica played 16 games for Melbourne in the 2022 NRL season including the clubs elimination finals loss against Canberra.

+2023

+Kamikamica played 21 games for Melbourne in the 2023 NRL season as the club finished third on the table.
+Kamikamica played in Melbourne's preliminary final loss against Penrith.

+2024

+He played a total of 22 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
+Kamikamica played in Melbourne's 2024 NRL Grand Final loss against Penrith.

+2025

+He played 24 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
+In the second half of the match, Kamikamica dropped the ball over the try line with Melbourne leading the match 22-12.
+This proved to be a decisive moment in the match as Brisbane scored 14 unanswered points after this to win their 7th premiership.

+Statistics

 Personal life

 Kamikamica is a first cousin of fellow Fijian representative Pio Seci.

 On 25 November 2021, Kamikamica was stood down by the Melbourne club after being charged with assaulting a woman in Brisbane's Fortitude Valley.
 He was ordered to appear in court on January 10, 2022.
 On April 27, 2022 the charges against Kamikamica were dropped and he was cleared to continue playing under the NRL’s no fault stand-down policy.